 Human Overdose Experience

 Overdoses involving quantities up to 15 g have been reported for immediate-release lamotrigine, some of which have been fatal.
-Overdose has resulted in ataxia, nystagmus, increased seizures, decreased level of consciousness, coma, and intraventricular conduction delay.
+Overdose has resulted in ataxia, nystagmus, seizures (including tonic-clonic seizures), decreased level of consciousness, coma, and intraventricular conduction delay.

 Management Of Overdose

 There are no specific antidotes for lamotrigine.
 Following a suspected overdose, hospitalization of the patient is advised.
 General supportive care is indicated, including frequent monitoring of vital signs and close observation of the patient.
 If indicated, emesis should be induced; usual precautions should be taken to protect the airway.
 It is uncertain whether hemodialysis is an effective means of removing lamotrigine from the blood.
 In 6 renal failure patients, about 20% of the amount of lamotrigine in the body was removed by hemodialysis during a 4-hour session.
 A Poison Control Center should be contacted for information on the management of overdosage of LAMICTAL XR.